daronphang/coding_resources/javascript/angular/unit_testing.md

 });
 ```
 ### HTTP Requests:
 HTTPClientTestingModule mocks the http requests while testing the service.
 HttpTestingController is injected into tests that allows for mocking and flushing of requests.
+Flush() is to provide dummy values as responses.
 Verify() is called after each test to verify that there are no outstanding http calls.
 ```javascript
 import { TestBed } from '@angular/core/testing';
 import { HttpClientTestingModule, HttpTestingController } from '@angular/common/http/testing';